The 'YOUR COUNTRY NEEDS YOU' poster

 James Taylor's book Your Country Needs You shows how the image and slogan were adapted for use in other countries, for example the United States and the Soviet Union.

 Genuine propaganda posters

 There were of course genuine propaganda posters and the internet is by no means short of them.
-The poster on the right is an example.
+The following poster on the right is an example.

 Like all propaganda, it attempts to make people do what the initiator wants, by conjuring up feelings of guilt, responsibility or patriotism.
-It implies that the women of Britain were urging their menfolk to join up and go off to fight - and of course many men did want to please their women.
+It implies that the women of the UK were urging their menfolk to join up and go off to fight - and of course many men did want to please their women.

 Whether or not women really did want their men to go away and fight is open to question.
 Women at home were generally patriotic, but they had no idea of the dreadful deprivations, and probable physical disability or death that this would involve.